Queen of the South September 22nd at Coffee Underground

 If you are late for the draw, you will automatically be the 1st poet in the slam!

 4. No Tie for First.
-In the event that there is a tie for first after the third round, then each poet tied for first will perform one additional poem.
-A coin flip will determine order.
-Judges will vote for the winner by writing down the name of the poet who they believe should win.
+In the event that there is a tie for first after the third round, Judges will vote for the winner by writing down the name of the poet or use a number to vote who they believe should win.

 6. The Time Limit.
 3:00 minute time limit.
 A poet is certainly allowed several full seconds to adjust the microphone and get settled, but as soon as s/he makes a connection with the audience (“Hey look, she’s been standing there for 10 seconds and hasn’t even moved”), the timekeeper can start the clock.